principles31/portfolio/README.md

-# Portfolio: setup and mobile version skeleton
+# Portfolio: Mobile Menu
-> The goal of this project is to create the UI from the templates in Figma.
+> The goal of this project is to implement the mobile menu using javascript.

-> The Works sections has been added to the project
+> The following features has been implemented to the project.

-> About Section was added to the project
+> When the user clicks (or taps) the hamburger button, the mobile menu appears.
+> When the user clicks (or taps) the close (X) button, the mobile menu disappears.
+> When the user clicks (or taps) any of the mobile menu options, the mobile menu disappears.
+> When the user clicks (or taps) any of the mobile menu options, a correct part of the page is displayed.

 > Template 5 was used.
 >